24 Nov Biologics and The Future of Medicine

 There are basically 2 problems that biological injections can address.
 The first is treating the inflammatory environment of the joint.
 It’s important to note that sometimes people can have significant degeneration of the joint, but they might not have any pain.
 If injections can treat the inflammation and therefore the pain, what we can see in x-rays or MRI probably does not matter.
 It is all about the pain and function.
 So, as long as you have no complaints, no further treatment will be necessary.

+This video is with Neurosurgeon Dr. Richard Fessler, who is discussing biologics and medicine.
 The second scenario is when there is a chronic injury that causes pain.
 This could be the case with tennis elbow or patellar tendonitis.
 When the disease has been there for too long, the body does not recognize it as a source of pathology and stops trying to heal itself.
 The first step in the healing process is inflammation.
 Therefore, biological injections can help resume the healing process by jumpstarting the first stage of healing.

-What are the Most Popular Types of Biologic Injections?
+The Most Popular Types of Biologic Injections

 Steroid medicines act like the hormone cortisol, which works on our own defense system to reduce inflammation in the body.
-Because most bodily cells have cortisol receptors, it also affects many other functions: cortisol helps control blood sugar levels and blood pressure, regulates the metabolism and affects salt and water balance.
+Because most bodily cells have cortisol receptors, it also affects many other functions: cortisol helps control blood sugar levels and blood pressure, regulates the metabolism, and affects salt and water balance.
 Decreasing inflammation usually translates into pain relief.
 Several steroid drugs are FDA-approved to treat osteoarthritis, although there are conflicting reports on which one is most effective.
 Triamcinolone (Kenalog) is the most consistently regarded as the best type of steroid for knee osteoarthritis.

 Cortisol injections are more beneficial when there is not a lot of knee joint damage; thus, knees with advanced osteoarthritis are less likely to see good outcomes from these injections.
 The knee joint is contained within a bag called the capsule.
 Thus, an injection into any point of the knee will result in diffuse action of the liquid injected, regardless of the needle entry site.
 The needle needs to enter the capsule in order to take effect.
 Corticosteroids work faster than any other biologic injections, but their effects don’t usually last long – only about four to eight weeks.
 Icing the knee after the injection and relieving the joint from impact (elliptical, biking, or swimming instead of walking, running, or jumping) have been shown to improve results.